 In 2012 he gave a major paper in London, UK, on opera and Durrell's plays for the International Lawrence Durrell Society’s conference celebrating the 100th anniversary of Durrell’s birth, and he was a member of the Advisory Board of the Durrell School of Corfu until its closure in 2014.
 His recent publications include a review of the British edition of Prime Minister Justin Trudeau's biography Common Ground for the TLS (Times Literary Supplement), April 6, 2018, and a chapter on operas by Loder and Puccini for The Creation of Giselle (ed.
 Stovel, N., University of Alberta Press, 2019).

 He has broadcast regularly on CBC, notably a long series of intermission talks for Saturday Afternoon at the Opera.

 He is the Literary Executor of the estate of his father, the writer Jan Morris.

 A native of Wales, he has been living in Canada since 1987, and his main residence is one of the oldest houses in Alberta, The George Root House near Wetaskiwin, built in 1905 and now a Provincial Historic Resource.

-Mark Morris' main area of research is into the cultural and literary context of opera.
-He is currently working on Italian operas written between 1890 and 1950, and is writing a book of memoirs.
+Mark Morris' main area of research is into the cultural and literary context of classical music and opera, and is writing a book of memoirs.